-Our very thin, very flexible 4″ backer securely grips the polishing pad and allows it to flex more uniformly and produce a better quality surface.
-The backer is available for purchase here: www.concretecountertopinstitute.com/product/ultra-flexible-backer/
+You need a thin, very flexible 4″ backer that securely grips the polishing pad and allows it to flex more uniformly and produce a better quality surface.

 Keep in mind that not all diamond pad are flexible enough to handle this.
 Make sure that your diamond pad will flex and not crack.

-Here is a video that shows me using the backer to polish inside a concrete sink:
+Here is a video that shows me using a flexible backer to polish inside a concrete sink:

 In this video, I explain how to position the backer as you move along curves, to avoid gouging: